Main application layout

 - Statistics - Statistical separation and presentation of your data, using sample sets and palettes

 Further artefact types are planned to be added as we develop the software.
 A default, fixed folder structure is provided - these are the blue base folders, and are where new artefacts are created - in their relevant base folder.
 You cannot edit the base folder structure, however, you can add your own folders, and organise your artefacts within these as you choose.
 To create a folder either right click on an existing folder and choose New Folder which will place the user folder in the selected folder, or right click on the grey area, in which case the folder will be added to the base of the tree.
 Folders you create will appear with a yellow folder icon.
 These can be moved using drag and drop.
 You are free to create any structure you like with the user folders, and can mix artefact types in them.
 If you prefer to have your project organised by region or project stage, you are free to do that.
 Or you can leave things in base folders and use the search option.
+From version 2.2 it is possible to move any artefact into a yellow folder by simply right-clicking on the artefact to be moved, clicking on Move to and then clicking on the folder you wish to move it to.

 All changes you make to the artefact tree are captured by the software (journaled in the undo journal), so if you make a mistake, hit Ctrl+Z, or select the undo button, to undo the change.
 To redo the change hit Ctrl+Y, or the redo button.